Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Introduction

-\textbf{Contributions.} This paper makes three main contributions. \begin{enumerate} \item We formulate CV as an estimation problem over a distribution of prediction tasks, explicitly separating the roles of the validation task generator and the risk estimator.
-This perspective clarifies that bias in CV arises primarily from mismatches between validation and deployment task distributions. \item We introduce Target-Weighted Cross-Validation (TWCV), a calibration-weighting estimator of deployment risk that reweights validation losses to match the distribution of task descriptors in the target domain.
-TWCV can be interpreted as a calibration-based approximation to importance-weighted risk estimation that trades flexibility for improved stability in structured prediction settings such as spatial prediction. \item Through simulation experiments and a real-world case study in environmental pollution mapping, we show that task-distribution mismatch is a dominant source of bias in commonly used cross-validation schemes, and that TWCV substantially reduces this bias when combined with validation task generators that ensure sufficient coverage of the deployment-task space. \end{enumerate}
+This paper makes three main contributions: \begin{enumerate} \item We formulate cross-validation as an estimation problem over a prediction-task distribution, explicitly separating the roles of the validation task generator and the risk estimator.
+This perspective clarifies that bias in CV arises from mismatches between validation and deployment task distributions and provides a unifying framework for analyzing spatial resampling strategies (Sect.~\ref{sec:deploymentrisk}). \item We develop a deployment-oriented validation framework for spatial prediction that combines spatially structured task generators with task descriptors capturing both environmental conditions and task difficulty, in particular prediction distance.
+Within this framework, we introduce Target-Weighted Cross-Validation (TWCV), which reweights validation losses to align the distribution of validation tasks with that of prediction tasks across the target domain (Sect.~\ref{sec:dwcv}). \item Through simulation experiments (Sect.~\ref{sec:simulation} and \ref{sec:virtualspecies}) and a real-world case study in environmental pollution mapping (Sect.~\ref{sec:casestudies}), we demonstrate that (i) task-distribution mismatch is a dominant source of bias in commonly used CV schemes, and (ii) combining spatial task generators with task-aware weighting substantially improves the reliability of performance estimation under realistic sampling designs. \end{enumerate}

-The remainder of the paper is organized as follows.
-Section~\ref{sec:deploymentrisk} formalizes deployment-oriented performance estimation and introduces prediction tasks.
-Section~\ref{sec:dwcv} introduces distance-weighted CV as a special case, leading to the target-weighted estimator.
-Section~\ref{sec:simulation} presents the simulation study, and Section~\ref{sec:casestudies} the case study.
-Section~\ref{sec:discussion} discusses implications and future directions, followed by conclusions in Section~\ref{sec:conclusion}.